We may earn money when you click on links to our partners. Advertiser Disclosure

 Aside from the obvious, like saving time and streamlining operations, small businesses can benefit from using HR software in many ways:

-2. Improve image: as you recruit, hire, and onboard new employees, they are getting a front-row seat to what it’s like working for your small business.
+2. Improve Image: As you recruit, hire, and onboard new employees, they are getting a front-row seat to what it’s like working for your small business.
 A company that uses HR software to streamline and organize this process starts the employee relationship off right and leaves them with an excellent first impression of your company.
-It also improves your image with your current employees by showing them that you are invested in making their tasks easier, such as completing timecards and time-off requests.
+It also improves your image with your current employees, demonstrating that you are invested in making their tasks easier.
 This is important because 90% of workers believe how they feel at work matters.

-3. Retain talent: hiring a new employee isn’t cheap.
-New data from the Society for Human Resource Management (SHRM) indicates that the average cost per hire is $4,700, but many companies estimate that cost is much more.
-No wonder small businesses would want to invest money into retaining their employees!
-HR solutions for small businesses such as BambooHR and Gusto that include recruiting, onboarding, and performance management do just that.
+3. Retain Talent: Hiring a new employee isn’t cheap.
+New data from the Society for Human Resource Management (SHRM) indicates that the average cost per hire is $4,700, but many companies estimate that cost is much higher.
+HR solutions like BambooHR and Gusto specialize in recruiting, onboarding, and performance management, helping you retain your employees and save money.

 How much does small business HR software cost?

-When it comes to HR software pricing, many companies are a little tongue-in-cheek, and you’ll need to request a quote from Rippling, GoCo, and BambooHR.
-Homebase and Gusto are entirely transparent in their pricing, and both offer a free HR system for small businesses.
+HR software ranges anywhere from $5 per month to over $40 per month, plus a per-employee charge.
+Many HR software providers require you to request a quote, like with Rippling, GoCo, and BambooHR.
+However, some companies (like Homebase and Gusto) are entirely transparent in their pricing, and both offer a free HR system for small businesses.

 Most HR software companies charge a monthly base price in addition to a monthly fee per location, per employee, or both.
 Gusto offers a Contractor Only plan for businesses that work with a lot of contractors.
 This plan doesn’t have an overhead fee and just charges per contractor.